Bladee: 2023–present: Various collaborations, Cold Visions, and Year0001 split

 In January 2023, Bladee appeared on the Skrillex single "Real Spring", which shares its name with Bladee's 2021 art exhibition.
 The next month, Bladee appeared on Skrillex's single "Ceremony" alongside Yung Lean.
 Music videos were released for both tracks.
 Bladee collaborated with fellow Swedish artist Varg²™ for their first art exhibition, Fucked for Life, held at The Hole in New York from May to June 2023.
 In August 2023, Yung Lean released the double-sided single "Victorious" & "Bullets" in collaboration with Bladee.
 Both tracks were produced by Whitearmor and released via Yung Lean's personal label World Affairs.

 On 13 March 2024, Bladee and Yung Lean released Psykos, a surprise album,' via World Affairs.
-Psykos marked their first collaborative album after over a decade of working together, and was a sonic shift for the two artists, incorporating elements of rock and post-punk as opposed to their usual pop and hip hop soundscape.
+Psykos marked their first collaborative album after over a decade of working together, and was a sonic shift for the two artists, incorporating elements of rock and post-punk as opposed to their usual pop and hip-hop soundscape.
 Bladee released Cold Visions, also a surprise album, via his label Trash Island on 23 April 2024.
-All 30 tracks were produced by F1lthy, with whom Bladee had previously collaborated on the mixtape Working on Dying in 2017.
+The album featured extensive production from F1lthy, with whom Bladee had previously collaborated on the mixtape Working on Dying in 2017.
 Cold Visions featured Yung Lean, Yung Sherman, Thaiboy Digital, and Black Kray and was well received by music critics, with it being described as Bladee's "most realized project to date" by Pitchfork.

 On 11 October 2024, Bladee appeared on Charli XCX's album Brat and It's Completely Different but Also Still Brat alongside Yung Lean.
 He was featured on a remix of the track "Rewind", which was met with mixed reviews.

 In November 2024, Bladee and other Drain Gang members announced that they were no longer affiliated with their longtime label and management company Year0001.
 In an interview with The Guardian, Bladee stated: "I don't really care anymore about being a bigger artist.
 The only thing that's important is that I'm doing something that's true to me."

 Bladee released the EP Ste The Beautiful Martyr 1st Attempt on 30 April 2025.
 A week later on 6 May 2025, Bladee announced the Martyr World Tour via Instagram.
-The tour features 10 different countries, making it the largest Bladee tour.
+The tour featured 10 different countries, making it the largest Bladee tour.

+On 10 October 2025, Bladee appeared on PinkPantheress’ album Fancy Some More?, being featured on the track "Stateside".

+Bladee released his 11th solo project Sulfur Surfer on 20 May 2026.
+In an interview with i-D, Reichwald shared that he originally planned to expand on the ideas of his last EP and make a full-length project called Beautiful Martyr centered around the concept of ego death, but instead felt stuck in the process.
+He then took inspiration from this feeling of "mid-transformation", resulting in Sulfur Surfer.
+The entire album was produced by Whitearmor.